 Dealing with insurance is frustrating even if the representatives you speak with are forthright.
 When they try to ignore your claim, it can be hard to know what to do.
-Your first step should be to contact a Kansas City insurance bad faith attorney with experience handling bad faith insurance claims.
-Our team can go through the specifics of your case with you and explain what your options are.
+Your first step should be to contact a Kansas City insurance bad faith attorney with experience handling these types of claims.
+The team at Presley & Presley can go through the specifics of your case with you and explain what your options are.

 My Insurer Won’t Pay for a Crash I Caused